-The beauty benefits of cinnamon are amazing, so never underestimate this handy spice!
+The beauty benefits of cinnamon are amazing, so never underestimate this popular spice!
+Find DIY Cinnamon Oil and other recipes to learn how to use cinnamon for your beauty care!

 Cinnamon is an aromatic spice with medicinal and therapeutic benefits.
 It is native to Sri Lanka, an island in South Asia.